30 Warning Signs Your Heart Is Trying to Send You

 Sometimes tiredness can be a sign of so much more than a busy schedule and long days at the office.
 If you're feeling fatigued every day—and that tired feeling never seems to go away—it could be a sign of heart failure or coronary artery disease, according to the Harvard Medical School.

 If you've felt off lately—experiencing memory loss, confusion, or impaired thinking—it could be a sign of heart failure.
 According to the AHA, this can occur when there are changing levels of certain chemical elements in your blood.
 A change in your sodium levels, for instance, can cause feelings of confusion.

-If you experience abdominal pain when exercising that quickly disappears as soon as you rest, then your heart might be trying to signal that you're developing heart disease, according to the Harvard Medical School.
+If you experience abdominal pain when exercising that quickly disappears as soon as you rest, then your heart might be trying to signal that you are developing heart disease, according to the Harvard Medical School.

 Chest discomfort is something people often brush off, thinking it's probably just punishment for eating a greasy meal.
 However, if that discomfort, squeezing, fullness, or even mild pain occurs in the center of your chest and lasts longer than a few minutes—or goes away and returns again—it could be a warning sign that a heart attack is imminent, according to the AHA.

 If you've ever woken up in the middle of the night gasping for air, you probably have sleep apnea—a sleep disorder that causes your breathing to stop and start again.
-According to the AHA, because the problem prevents you from getting quality sleep, it's often associated with stroke, heart failure, and high blood pressure.
+Because the problem prevents you from getting quality sleep, it's often associated with stroke, heart failure, and high blood pressure, according to the AHA.

 Luckily, there are ways to address the issue before it leads to serious health issues.
 To reduce apnea episodes, avoid sleeping on your back, skip alcohol—which can relax your throat muscles before bed—and quit smoking if you're a smoker.